Referee Level: Local, national

 Everything you do has an effect on someone else when you are playing as part of a team.

 What is the most valuable lesson you have learned as a referee?

-Basketball Ireland have a homepage for your refereeing education and development requirements.
-This page contains all relevant FIBA documents along with training videos and additional material supplied by Basketball Ireland FIBA National Referee instructor, Paul Dempsey to aid your development/education.
+Basketball Ireland has a homepage for your refereeing education and development requirements.
+This page contains all relevant FIBA documents along with training videos and additional material supplied by Basketball Ireland FIBA National Referee Instructor, Paul Dempsey to aid your development/education.
 Click here to view the page.